ojeda-e/old.ojeda-e.github.io/_posts/2021-08-20-GSoC-journey-summary.md

 ![vesicles](../../assets/images/vesicles.png)

-One of the main limitations of the current version of MembraneCurvature is the inability to calculate curvature in systems like vesicles, capsids or micelles.
+One of the main limitations of the current version of MembraneCurvature is the inability to calculate curvature in systems like vesicles, capsids, or micelles.
 Definitely, this would be a nice improvement for a future release of MembraneCurvature!
 We acknowledge that scientific research would benefit of a tool to calculate membrane curvature in these types of systems, so we are